 The web content section defines the material that will appear on the paclet’s homepage when it is deployed to the cloud or published in the paclet repository.
 This content is used only for the website and is not contained in the paclet when it is built and distributed.

 The examples section provides an opportunity to show a high-level overview of the features of the paclet.
 It should attempt to give users a brief idea of the paclet’s primary use cases.
-Specifics of each function and symbol should be included in the documentation pages.
+Including too many examples in the definition notebook can cause poor performance of the website generation and display during paclet deployment and publication.
+Comprehensive examples showing specifics of each function and symbol should be included in the documentation pages.

 Source & Additional Information